glasserc/ethan-wspace/README.rst

   21.1), but ``ethan-wspace`` will still trim unnecessary newlines on each save if there were fewer than two when the buffer was opened.

-* `whitespace.el <http://www.emacswiki.org/emacs/WhiteSpace>`_ and the
-  family of related code that includes ``visws.el``, ``whitespace-mode.el``, ``show-whitespace-mode.el``, and ``blank-mode.el`` has many options for making whitespace characters visible, both by faces and by changing their representations in the display table.
-That seems very useful for editing binary files or other circumstances where you care exactly what whitespace you're looking at, but it isn't really useful for editing source code, where you typically want whitespace to be as clean as possible.
-I have no idea which of those files is most recent or "best", as I have never used them.

 * `redspace.el <http://www.emacswiki.org/emacs/redspace.el>`_ is a
   small library meant only to highlight trailing whitespace.
 This is already done by the variable ``show-trailing-whitespace``, which is